Andrew Hastie: Turnbull government (2015–2018)

 The seat of Canning became vacant by the death in office of the Liberal member, Don Randall, triggering the 2015 Canning by-election.
-Having won the Liberal Party pre-selection, Hastie launched his campaign in the electorate with support from Mathias Cormann and Julie Bishop, but was met with media criticism about the "severed hands" incident and his family's religious beliefs.
+Having won the Liberal Party pre-selection, Hastie campaigned with support from Mathias Cormann and Julie Bishop.
+During the campaign, he was met with questions from the media asking if he was a creationist like his father.
+Defending his father, Hastie said "I'm proud of my father's service to the community.
+I stand behind him.
+I'm not going to be drawn, like I said, on issues of theology.
+I'm interested in public policy.
+There's no religious test in this country for public office."

 Hastie won 55.26% of votes under the two-party-preferred system, defeating Labor candidate Matt Keogh.
-He joined the government of Malcolm Turnbull who had himself become Prime Minister of Australia a week before the by-election.
+He joined the government of Malcolm Turnbull, who had himself become Prime Minister of Australia a week before the by-election.
 Hastie gave his first speech on 13 October 2015.
-Hastie stood again for the division of Canning for the 2016 Australian federal election, winning 56.79% of the votes under the Two-party-preferred vote against Labor opposition candidate Barry Winmar, moving his seat from being "marginal" to "fairly safe" according to the Australian Electoral Commission.
-In September 2016 Hastie was appointed to the Parliamentary Joint Committee on Intelligence and Security.
+Hastie stood again for the Division of Canning for the 2016 Australian federal election, winning 56.79% of the votes (two-party-preferred vote count) against Labor opposition candidate Barry Winmar.
+This moved the seat from "safe" to "fairly safe" according to the Australian Electoral Commission.
+In September 2016, Hastie was appointed to the Parliamentary Joint Committee on Intelligence and Security; he then chaired this joint committee from 2017 to 2020.

-Morrison government (2018-2022)
+Morrison government (2018–2022)

-During the August 2018 Liberal Party leadership spills, Hastie publicly supported a change in the party leadership.
-Scott Morrison was elected leader of the Liberal Party thus becoming Prime Minister of Australia.
-In his electorate, Hastie supported striking Alcoa Australia workers, organised by the Australian Workers' Union.
-Hastie said he supported the strikers because "energy production in Australia is too expensive and it is hurting industry, workers, seniors and families."
-In the 2019 Australian federal election, held on 18 May, Hastie ran for re-election and won 61.55% of the two-party-preferred vote against the Australian Labor Party's candidate Mellisa Teede.
-Hastie spoke in 45 debates in 2019, above average according to Open Australia, mostly regarding national security matters.
+During the August 2018 Liberal Party leadership spills, Hastie publicly supported a change in the party's leadership.
+Scott Morrison was subsequently elected leader of the Liberal Party, thus becoming Prime Minister of Australia as leader of the majority party in the House of Representatives.
+In 2018, Hastie stated his support for striking Alcoa Australia workers, stating that this was because "energy production in Australia is too expensive and it is hurting industry, workers, seniors and families."

+At the 2019 Australian federal election, Hastie ran for re‑election and secured 61.46% of the two‑party‑preferred vote against the Australian Labor Party's Mellisa Teede.

-Hastie has opposed dredging and the development of the Mandurah Estuary for a 300-berth marina, citing the lack of grassroots interest as well as environmental and possible geo-strategic concerns.
-He strongly supports the $22 million foreshore development project, allocating $7 million in federal funds, towards a new civic square, convention centre, a large-scale adventure play area and an ecotourism hub.
-On 22 December 2020, Morrison appointed Hastie assistant defence minister.
+Hastie opposed dredging and the development of the Mandurah Estuary for a proposed 300‑berth marina, stating "We're up against a business taking direction from overseas without any long term interests in the safety, the security and the health of our local environment.
+The central question is whether or not local people have a say over the natural assets we are called to steward for future generations."
+He supported a $22 million foreshore development project, which received $7 million in federal funding, to deliver a new civic square, convention centre, large‑scale adventure play area and an ecotourism hub.